-My research interest are mainly within the field of accessibility, and using the power of a "crowd" of human workers to provide equal access to users.
+My research interests are mainly within the field of accessibility, and using the "power of the crowd" - human workers, friends and family, volunteers or advocates - to promote equal access to the physical and digital worlds.

 - Erin Brady, Meredith Ringel Morris & Jeffrey P. Bigham.
 Gauging Receptiveness to Social Microvolunteering.
 Proceedings of the 2015 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI). (to appear)

 - Yu Zhong, Walter S. Lasecki, Erin Brady & Jeffrey P. Bigham.
 RegionSpeak: Quick Comprehensive Spatial Descriptions of Complex Images for Blind Users.
 Proceedings of the 2015 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI). (to appear)

 - Aditya Vashistha, Erin Brady, William Thies & Edward Cutrell.
 Educational Content Creation and Sharing by Low-Income Visually Impaired People in India.
 Proceedings of the 2014 ACM Symposium on Computing for Development (DEV).